vossisboss/pvdjango/README.md

 ## Add a template tag for the navigation menu

 Just like for the footer, you're going to add a template tag for the main navigation menu.
-Only with this template tag, you're going to collect all of the items for the menu rather than the first one.
-Open `navigtation/templatetags/navigation_tags.py` and add the following code beneath the code for your footer template tag:
+Only with this template tag, you're going to collect all of the items for the menu rather than the first one, and then you're going to use a function to filter them.
+Open `navigtation/templatetags/navigation_tags.py` and add the following code above the code for your footer template tag:

 ```
+def filter_nav_for_locale(cls, locale):
+    menu_items = None

+    try:
+        menu_items = cls.objects.filter(locale=locale)
+    except cls.DoesNotExist:
+        pass

+    if not menu_items:
+        try:
+            menu_items = cls.objects.filter(locale=default_language())
+        except cls.DoesNotExist:
+            pass

+    return menu_items

 @register.inclusion_tag("navigation/main_navigation.html", takes_context=True)
 def get_main_navigation(context):
     menu_items = []